mrpt-ros-pkg/mrpt_navigation/mrpt_pf_localization/README.md

 ## Configuration

-The provided algorithms have parameters that can be grouped into three conceptual topics:
+The provided algorithms have **parameters** that can be grouped into three conceptual topics:

 - **Algorithm**: Parameters affecting the particle filter itself or the adaptive sampling method.
 These parameters can be set in the main [config YAML file](params/default.config.yaml).
-- **Actions**: The motion model uncertainty.
+- **Actions**: The [motion model uncertainty](https://docs.mrpt.org/reference/latest/tutorial-motion-models.html).
 These parameters are also set in the main [config YAML file](params/default.config.yaml).
 - **Observations**: These parameters are spread in part in the observations themselves (e.g. each lidar/sonar should carry information about how noisy it is), and the metric maps.
 The latter are key parameters and in MRPT are called **likelihood options** in each available metric map.

 ## Metric map conceptual model

-Since metric map **likelihood options** are key for tuning the localization system, these parameters are loaded into this node, despite the metric map **contents** are read from somewhere else.
+Metric map **likelihood options** are key for tuning the localization system, as they tell how much to "trust" sensor readings, how much to downsample their rays, etc.

-Write me!
+When using as input a metric map that comes in MRPT native `mrpt::maps::CMetricMap` format (this includes `mp2p_icp`'s metric map `*.mm` files), the map already comes with its own set of likelihood parameters, defined at the time of creating the map in the source application.

+However, this `mrpt_pf_localization` node allows **overriding** the likelihood options to ease tuning and adjusting without touching the original map.

+When using non MRPT-native map sources (e.g. ROS gridmap yaml files), the only way to set these important options is via this overriding mechanism.

+Refer to node launch arguments for details.

 ## Demos